OVERNIGHT ROAD LINING IMPROVEMENTS ON A82 BETWEEN TARBET AND CRIANLARICH

-Essential road lining improvements on the A82 between Tarbet and Crianlarich are set to get underway from Monday 24 February.
-Work will be carried out between 8pm and 5am, with the project expected to be completed by the morning of Saturday 8 March.
+Essential road lining improvements on the A82 between Tarbet and Crianlarich got underway from Monday 24 February.
+Work will be carried out between 8pm and 5am, with the project completed on the morning of Thursday 6 March.
 No works will be carried out on Saturday and Sunday nights.

 To protect the workforce and road users, the A82 will be closed between Tarbet and Crianlarich each work night.
 During periods of closure, amnesties at 8:30pm, 9:30pm, 10:30pm, 11:30pm, 12:30am, 2:30am and 4:30am will allow waiting vehicles to be escorted through the site.